 According to the Ministry of External Affairs of the Government of India, IC is normally issued to Tibetan refugees residing in India, from the Regional Passport Office, Delhi on recommendation by the Bureau of His Holiness the Dalai Lama, New Delhi.
 At the same time, the processes of acquiring IC is time consuming and have extra-legal work including clearance by the respective State government (Department of Home Affairs/Police) or Foreign Regional Registration office (FRRO) is also required for issuance of No Objection to Return to India (NORI) and Exit Permit Certificate.
 However, this travel document is considered invalid in many countries due to Chinese pressure.
-For instance even the Dalai Lama's entry was refused by many countries despite carrying this document.
-One notable instance occurred in 2014 during the scheduled World Peace Summit in South Africa.
-However, South African government denied visa to the Dalai Lama which resulted in a complete boycott of the Summit by other noble laureates.
+For instance even Dalai Lama's entry was refused by many countries despite carrying this document.
 This was mainly due to the Chinese influence.
 In the face of the growing influence of China, this document is seen losing its value in terms of clearing travel restrictions.

-65 &#x27;Central Tibetan Administration.'
+64 &#x27;Central Tibetan Administration.'

-&lt;sup>66 This observation is very personal, generalized, and subjective.
+&lt;sup>65 This observation is very personal, generalized, and subjective.
 However, on the whole, the Tibetan exile community has positive feelings towards India mainly because India provided them with refuge and also has granted them with many facilities related to religious freedom, education and preservation of culture as mentioned throughout the thesis.